https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 To install all the dependencies in one go, run the following command.
 It will automatically add them to your package.json file and install them in your project's node_modules directory.

-npm install @vonage/server-sdk @vonage/auth axios dotenv express
+npm install @vonage/server-sdk @vonage/identity-insights dotenv express

 Create a New Vonage Application